Local, Remote and Web Access to the Program

 Monitoring Web Interface

-In addition to the GUI client, in the Enterprise edition of the program you can also use the monitoring web interface that offers features similar to those available in the GUI client.
+In addition to the GUI client, you can also use the monitoring web interface that offers features similar to those available in the GUI client.
 The web interface allows you to review the state and quality of the monitored hosts, get detailed host statistics and start/stop monitoring of hosts and groups Pic 2.
 The current version of the program doesn't allow managing hosts and settings through the web, so you need to use the GUI client to add/delete hosts and to change the program settings.

 The program uses Microsoft IIS to deploy the monitoring web interface.
 During installation of Ping Monitor, the program installer automatically activates Microsoft IIS and deploys the monitoring web interface if you choose to install it.
 When installed with default parameters, a corresponding shortcut appears in the Windows Start menu, and you can use it to open the monitoring web interface in a browser.